Visit our store for discounts & free shipping over $45 SHOP NOW>>

 This item is a preorder.
 Your payment method will be charged immediately, and the product is expected to ship on or around April 19, 2022.
 This date is subject to change due to shipping delays beyond our control.

 In this captivating and radical look at “work-life balance,” Lara Bazelon reframes our understanding of working women—and shows how prioritizing your career benefits mothers, kids, and society at large.

-In this singular cultural moment, women have unparalleled opportunities while continuing to face the same impediments to success that confronted our mothers and grandmothers.
-We encounter entrenched gender bias in the workplace.
-We live in a political climate where targeted legal assaults on our reproductive rights are the norm.
-At home, we face additional stresses and burdens, expected to shoulder the lion's share of this labor while being made to feel as if we’re never doing enough.
+In this singular cultural moment, mothers have unparalleled opportunities to succeed at work while continuing to face the same societal impediments that held back our mothers and grandmothers.
+We still encounter entrenched gender bias in the workplace and are expected to shoulder the lion’s share of labor and burdens at home while being made to feel as if we’re never doing enough.
 All the while we’re told that the perfect work-life balance is possible, if only we try hard enough to achieve it.

 It’s time to change the conversation—about work, life, and “balance.”
 Work and life are inextricably, intimately intertwined.
 We need to celebrate what we do give our children—even and especially in moments of imbalance—rather than apologizing for what we don’t.
 In this way, we can model for our children how we use our talents to help others and raise awareness about the issues closest to our hearts.
 We can embrace the personal fulfillment and financial independence that pursuing meaningful work can bring as a way of showing our children how to live happy, purpose-driven lives.
 Bazelon argues not only that we can but that we should.
 Being ambitious at work and being a good mother to our children are not at odds—these qualities mutually reinforce each other.